mtiller/ModelicaBook/text/source/behavior/equations/annotations.rst

 .. index:: annotation; associated with; extends

 We briefly discussed the ``extends`` keyword when we talked about :ref:`modifications` and :ref:`avoiding-repetition`.
-It is a possible to associate an ``annotation`` with an ``extends`` clause as follows:
+It is possible to associate an ``annotation`` with an ``extends`` clause as follows:

 .. code-block:: modelica

    extends QuiescientModelWithInheritance(gamma=0.3, delta=0.01) annotation(...);

-As we've observed in each previous case, the ``annotation`` immediate precedes the ``;``.
+As we've observed in each previous case, the ``annotation`` immediately precedes the ``;``.